Setup

 Chapter 3 — Setup and the Control-Variable-Board

-- Identify the independent variable.
-(The ONE thing you’ll change.
-Write it in CHANGE column.)
+First, find the ONE thing you’ll change.
+This is the independent variable.
+Write it in the CHANGE column.

 The control-variable-board holds the three columns.